Interesting Claude Monet Facts For Kids (2023 Updated!)

 He wanted to paint how humans look upon a scene, rather than what is actually there.
 How interesting is that?

-He is probably most well-known for his series of paintings of water lilies, but he also painted many other landscapes and seascapes.
+Claude Monet is probably most well-known for his series of paintings of water lilies, but Monet painted many other landscapes and seascapes.
+It is also knows as Claude Monet Water Lilies.

 For example, he produced a series of paintings of weeping willows – a tribute to the fallen French soldiers in World War 1.

 Monet died on 5th December 1926.
 He had lung cancer and was 86.
-He is buried in the Giverny cemetery.
+Claude Monet is buried in the Giverny cemetery.

 Paintings by Claude Monet now sell for tens of millions of dollars.
-He produced more than 1000 individual paintings during his career.
+Claude Monet produced more than 1000 individual paintings during his career.
 Whoa…that is a lot of money and a lot of paintings too!

 At one point, before his paintings started to sell, he became so upset about his financial situation he tried to commit suicide.
 Luckily, he didn’t succeed!